Battle of Adwa: Battle

-On the night of 29 February and the early morning of 1 March, three Italian brigades advanced separately towards Adwa over narrow mountain tracks, while a fourth remained camped.
+Around 9 p.m. on the 27th, in accordance with the orders of General Oreste Baratieri, the columns of Vittorio Dabormida, Giuseppe Arimondi, and Matteo Albertone advanced toward the Ethiopian positions; the reserve column of Giuseppe Ellena followed an hour later.
+The moonlight favored the march of the columns.
 David Levering Lewis states that the Italian battle plan called for three columns to march in parallel formation to the crests of three mountains – Dabormida commanding on the right, Albertone on the left, and Arimondi in the center – with a reserve under Ellena following behind Arimondi.
 The supporting crossfire each column could give the others made the 'soldiers as deadly as razored shears'.
 Albertone's brigade was to set the pace for the others.
 He was to position himself on the summit known as Kidane Mehret, which would give the Italians the high ground from which to meet the Ethiopians.
-However, the three leading Italian brigades had become separated during their overnight march and by dawn were spread across several miles of very difficult terrain.
-Their sketchy maps caused Albertone to mistake one mountain for Kidane Meret, and when a scout pointed out his mistake, Albertone advanced directly into the Ethiopian positions.